karchjd/lavaangui/README.md

 ## Web application

 For the web application, no installation is necessary.
 Simply go to <http://lavaangui.org/>.
 The web application requires a modern browser.
-It is continuously being tested on Chrome, Firefox, and Edge, which I thus recommend.
-It unfortunately does not work with Safari.
+It is continuously being tested on Chrome.
+However, it should also work on Firefox, Safari, and Edge.
+Please let me know if you find any bugs.

 ## R Package